14 July 2020: Home learning

 Topic

-Your learning for today is about decimals as fractions.
+Your learning today is about subtracting decimals with different decimal places.

 Reading